Hubear-MUC/Fallvelocity/readme.txt

 Also the precision is limited to 2 digits.

 1   double t, v; int r;
+2
-2  main()
+3   main()
-3  {
+4   {
-4  r=0;
+5   r=0;
-5  while (r)
+6   while (r)
-6  {
-7  v=9.81*t;
+7   {
-8  }
+8   v=9.81*t;
 9   }
+10  }

 ATTENTION:

-When this program is used without a debugger, the while loop can easily run infinitely.
+When this program is used without a debugger, the while- loop easily can run infinitely.
-Small infinite loops like this one can heat up the processor while running.
+Small infinite loops like this one can heat up the processor when running.

-Thus, make shure to use a debugger and set breakpoints as mentioned below when using this program.
+Thus make shure to use a debugger and set breakpoints as mentioned below when using this program.

 Usage:

 The usage and result examination has to be done with a debugger.

-First set a breakpoint at line 3.
+First set a breakpoint at line 4.

-Set another breakpoint at line 8.
+Set another breakpoint at line 9.

 Run the program.